mashlan/EssentialExtensions/ReadMe.md

 #### Contributing
 Anyone may contribute to this project by creating a branch and submitting a pull request.
 All contributions must be code that is not specific to any single project.
 Extension should be simple common helpers, and are explicitly named as to their intent.
-All extension methods must be well documented with XML and must contain Unit Test.
+All extension methods must be well documented with XML and must contain Unit Tests.

 Also, all new extensions must be documented in the ReadMe file.